spetlr-org/spetlr-lakehouse-template-v2/README.md

 ![etl_workflow](/img/etl_workflow_nyc_tlc.png)

 In the image above, you can see a detailed view of the three job tasks within the workflow.
 Each task represents a layer in the medallion architecture.
-The three tasks are configured [here](/src/jobs/tasks/).